adarshvipat/deck-it/README.md

 # Website to ICS Event Scraper

-This program scrapes events from a website and formats them into ICS (iCalendar) format using Ollama and Gemma 2B.
+This program scrapes events from a website and formats them into ICS (iCalendar) format using OpenRouter and Google Gemini 2.5 Flash Preview.

 ## Prerequisites

 1. **Python 3.7+**
-2. **Ollama** installed and running
-3. **Gemma model** installed in Ollama (gemma2:2b, gemma2:9b, or other variants)
+2. **OpenRouter API key** (get one at https://openrouter.ai/keys)

 ## Installation